ShrutiBaikerikar/RNASeq_DGE_tutorial/README.md

 #### What is DESeq2?

 Differential gene expression analysis helps us compare the differences in gene expression between two conditions and these differences can be considered responsible for the biological phenomena we are observing.
-For example, when comparing Diseased vs Normal samples, genes that are expressed in higher/lower quantities in Disease group when compared to the Normal group, could be involved in the disease pathology.
+For example, when comparing Diseased vs Normal samples, genes that are expressed in higher/lower quantities in the Disease group when compared to the Normal group could be involved in the disease pathology.

-It is important to quantify these differences and conduct a statistical analysis to ascertain which genes are actually responsible for systematic changes between the conditions and to eliminate those that are responsible for within condition variability.
+It is important to quantify these differences and conduct a statistical analysis to ascertain which genes are responsible for systematic changes between the conditions and to eliminate those that are responsible for within condition variability.
 DESeq2 is an R package that tests for differential expression by using negative binomial generalized linear models.

 *What is negative binomial distribution?*

-A binomial experiment is one which has a fixed number of independent trials with only two outcomes: success and familar.
-The probaility of success is constant and a random variable Y indicates the number of successes.
+A binomial experiment has a fixed number of independent trials with only two outcomes: success and failure.
+The probability of success is constant and a random variable Y indicates the number of successes.

 A negative binomial experiment is almost the same except that the number of trials is not fixed and the random variable Y is the number of trials needed to make r successes.

 At the moment, we are working with count data - the number of sequence fragments that are assigned to each gene for each sample.
-Count data comprises of integers (positive or zero) and the variance of the counts increases with the mean.
+Count data comprises integers (positive or zero) and the variance of the counts increases with the mean.

 The count values tend to aggregate towards a small bunch of the range leading to a positive skew distribution or long right tail.
 Count data is modeled with either a Poisson or a negative binomial distribution because:
 * It has zero or positive integers.